rarimo/js-sdk/packages/nft-checkout/README.md

   const sourceChain = chains.find((i: BridgeChain) => i.name === sourceChainName)!

   // Select the chain to pay on.
-  // In this case, the NFT contract is on the Goerli chain. const destinationChain = chains.find((i: BridgeChain) => i.name === destinationChainName)! receiveToken.value = destinationChain.token.symbol
+  // In this case, the NFT contract is on the Fuji chain. const destinationChain = chains.find((i: BridgeChain) => i.name === destinationChainName)! receiveToken.value = destinationChain.token.symbol